RebeccaKessler/Machine_Learning/README.md

 - **Step 7: Optimization**
 To increase the performance (i.e. accuracy) of the model we set up a hyperoptimization process using optina.
 This helps us find a good combination of paramerters (epochs, batch size, and learning rate) which we then furhter adjust manually until we are satisfied with the performance level of the model.
 - **Step 8: Prediction**
 Finally, we can use the model to make prediction on the unlabelled test data.
 For this, we first re-train the model with the optimized parameters on the extended dataset (the one we generated with ChatGTP) and then use this model to make the final predictions.
+This provided the highest accuracy on the unlabelled data.
+Re-training on the original training set and then conducting the predictions provides slightly lower accuracy (however, not sigfnicantly lower).
+This difference can be explained by the fact that a larger dataset allows the model to learn better.

+**Some comments on the result**: With an accuracy of 5.79, the CamemBert performed substantially better than the simple ML models.
+However, due to the complexity of the model, the accuracy shows some variation from iteration to iteration.
+This is due to the randomness in the training process.
+Variations in data splitting, model initialization, or batch shuffling can affect the final accuracy of the model.
+Methods to improve this variation include cross-validation which conducts several rounds of training and then computes the average accuracy over all training rounds.
+On deep learning models like Camembert, cross-validation, however, can be copmutationally intensive.

 Find our final model here: